-“Obesity and other health-related concerns may reduce demand for some of our products.”
-(The Coca-Cola Company, 2020, p.
+The first risk is health–related: “Obesity and other health–related concerns may reduce demand for some of our products” (The Coca–Cola Company, 2020, p.
 12).
-“Public debate and concern about perceived negative health consequences of certain ingredients, such as non-nutritive sweeteners and biotechnology-derived substances, and of other substances present in our beverage products or packaging materials, may reduce demand for our beverage products” (Coca-Cola Company, 2020, p.
-13)
+“Public debate and concern about perceived negative health consequences of certain ingredients may reduce demand for our beverage products” (Coca–Cola Company, 2020, p.
+13).

-Water scarcity and poor quality: water is a main ingredient in all of the company’s products, it is vital to the production of the agricultural ingredients on which its business relies and is needed in the manufacturing process.
-As the demand for water continues to increase around the world, and as water becomes scarcer and the quality of available water deteriorates, the (The Coca-Cola Company, 2020, page 14).
+The second risk is water scarcity and poor quality: “Water is a main ingredient in all of the company’s products, it is vital to the production of the agricultural ingredients on which its business relies and is needed in the manufacturing process” (The Coca–Cola Company, 2020, p.
+14).

 Opportunities

-The Coca-Cola company faces opportunities such as strategic acquisitions in new business areas and shifting its focus from producing high sweetened beverages to more healthy ones.
-The stated objective of the company is to execute its growth strategy centered around disciplined portfolio growth; an aligned and engaged bottling system; and winning with its stakeholders—all supported by revenue growth management and brand-building initiatives—to become more competitive and to accelerate growth in a manner that creates value for its shareowners (The Coca-Cola Company, 2020, page 8).
+Coca–Cola has a number of opportunities, including strategic acquisitions in new business areas and a shift in focus from producing highly sweetened beverages to healthier ones.
+The stated objective of the company is to “execute its growth strategy centered around disciplined portfolio growth … supported by revenue growth … to become more competitive and to accelerate growth in a manner that creates value for its shareowners” (The Coca–Cola Company, 2020, p.
+8).
+Three main points should be noted:

-They believe they will capture value in the energy drink area and will continue working in collaboration with “Monster Beverage Company” (The Coca-Cola Company, 2020).
+The company believes it will capture value in the energy drink area and continue working in collaboration with the Monster Beverage Company (The Coca–Cola Company, 2020).

-They see a huge opportunity for gaining market shares in the developing world as only a quarter of what they drink in the developing world involves some sort of commercial drinks (The Coca-Cola Company, 2020).
+It sees a significant opportunity for gaining market shares in the developing world, as only a quarter of drinks consumed in the developing world are commercially produced (The Coca–Cola Company, 2020).

-They acquisitioned Costa Coffee in January this year and they see a huge opportunity for the coffee and for starting to sell “ready-to-drink” coffee beverages (The Coca-Cola Company, 2020).
+It acquired Costa Coffee in 2018 and sees a substantial opportunity in sales of ready–to–drink coffee beverages (The Coca–Cola Company, 2020).

-A good way to structure risks and opportunities is using Porters’ Five Forces Framework (Porter, 2008).
+A good way to structure risks and opportunities is to use Porter’s (2008) five forces framework, which is shown in the figure below.

-Exhibit 7.1 Porters Five Forces
+Porter’s Five Forces